saurabhpro/JAVA/JavaCon/Generics/README.md

 Because a non-reifiable type isn't completely available at runtime, the Java virtual machine (JVM) can't tell the difference between `List<String> and List<Integer>`; at runtime, only the raw type List is available.

-### A type is reifiable if and only if one of the following holds:
+### exceptions.try_with_resources.A type is reifiable if and only if one of the following holds:
 - It refers to a non-generic class or interface type declaration.
 - It is a parameterized type in which all type arguments are unbounded wildcards
 - It is a raw type